primait/pyxis-npm/README.md

   'pyxis-npm/scss/04_organisms/_root';
 ```

-### Package related
+## For project mantainers
-The following are commands that can be launched directly from the package.
+The following commands can be launched directly from root of the git project (or the node_modules if you've downloaded it via NPM).

-#### Build Pyxis on your machine
+### Build Pyxis on your machine
 Pyxis-NPM ships out with a full configurated transpiler with so you can build your pyxis.css and serve it locally
 ````bash
 yarn build:dev